tyson-swetnam/new-website/docs/current_projects.md

 :material-weather-snowy-rainy: :material-pine-tree-fire: :material-forest: :material-leaf: :material-github: :material-docker: :material-linux: :material-language-python: :material-language-r:

-I am co-PI on an NSF collaborative research project to refactor dendrochronological software written in Fortran, C, and R into Python, and to ensure reproducibility and community engagement.
+I am co-PI on a NSF collaborative research project to refactor dendrochronological software written in Fortran, C, and R into Python, and to ensure reproducibility and community engagement.

 ## Current projects assisted